 GPU goes hand in hand with the laptop’s screen resolution.
 So before you decide to purchase a laptop, you have to make sure the graphics card matches the resolution.
 Here I will show you which graphics cards are suited for a given screen resolution.

 Notice I haven’t touched on the GTX graphics, and I am going to show you why.
 While it is true that GTX may give you better performance in some games, it usually costs more.
 RTX, on the other hand, has added features and costs less.
 The most important quality of RTX graphics is that they support real-time ray-tracing, giving a much better image quality.

 So if you’re looking to buy a gaming laptop with the best graphics card, look for the one with GeForce RTX 3090.
 Be ready to part with a lot of money for this.
 Razer and MSI laptops come with an RTX graphics card and you can find them on amazon.

 What you see is what you get.
-You will describe your gaming experience as well based on what you actually see on the screen, how smooth it is, the quality of the image, and the size of the monitor.
+You will describe your gaming experience based on what you actually see on the screen, how smooth it is, the quality of the image, and the size of the monitor.
 Contrary to what people say here, size does matter!

 - Frame rate (refresh rate)

 Let’s start with the most basic.
 You would want to get a screen size that is big enough for you to see what is going on in the game while maintaining portability.
 So you should only be looking at 15.6” to 17.3” screens.

 I would advise you against getting laptops with smaller screen sizes because you will have difficulty running high-end games.
 A laptop’s screen size dictates its overall size.
 Those larger laptops have more room for fans to operate: and as you know, gaming produces a lot of heat.
 So these smaller ones are ideal if you’re using them for any other purpose other than gaming.